Weird Wills – bizarre, strange and (sometimes) downright rude last requests

 Henry Budd, 1842

 Next up Henry Budd.
-Born into the wealthy south London Budd family Henry Budd, property speculator, investor, and builder of the famous Budd mausoleum found outside St Matthews in Brixton Hill road.
+Born into the wealthy south London Budd family Henry Budd, a property speculator, investor, and builder of the famous Budd mausoleum found outside St Matthews in Brixton Hill road.
 Honestly, it’s worth a look if you’re ever in the area.
 Henry’s Will left his £200,000 fortune to his two sons on the proviso that “neither sullied his lip with a moustache”.

 10 – A new alphabet